 Garlic Shallot Puree

-This garlic shallot puree recipe is my secret ingredient for most recipes that call for fresh pure garlic.
-I first learned this recipe from my friend Homaru Cantu, of the famous Chicago Restaurant Moto, who I worked with out of culinary school at the Lake Arrowhead Resort in Lake Arrowhead, California.
+This garlic shallot puree recipe is my secret ingredient for anything that calls for fresh pure garlic.
+I first learned this recipe from my friend Homaru Cantu, of the famous Chicago Restaurant Moto.
+We worked together at the Lake Arrowhead Resort in California, back when he was a struggling cook.

 We used this garlic shallot puree in everything we cooked at the restaurant, and it has become a cherished staple in my kitchen, especially since Omar passed away a few years ago.
 This recipe will always be very special to me, along with my memories of us frantically cooking lobsters on the line at Seasons Restaurant for New Year’s Eve.